JA-Santiago/website/_profile/profile.md

 ---

 I am the youngest of five children.
-My mom is a single parent and we barely make enough money to survive.
-But thanks to my sister, I was able to go up until senior high school.
-Meanwhile, I continue to acquire knowledge through online resources and courses.
+As someone who grew up in one of the poorest areas of Metro Manila, I thought I had no chance to be somebody.
+It was until the Covid-19 pandemic happened in 2020 that I had the opportunity to meet someone who shared with me a completely opposite lifestyle and mentality from what I have known for 18 years.

-As someone who grew up in one of the poor areas in Metro Manila, I thought I had no chance to be somebody.
-Most people there are nobodies– including myself.
-It was until the Covid-19 pandemic came in 2020, I got the opportunity to be with someone completely opposite from the people I have been with for 18 years.
-He thought me a lot of things and made me realize that I have a lot of positive things to contribute to the world.
-Now, I understand that it does not matter where you came from but it is where you go.
-That marks the beginning of my path toward becoming a software engineer.
+I now understand that I too have so much more to contribute to the world.
+It does not matter where you come from, but where you end up going.
+My goals have been strengthened!
+I will stay committed!
+This is the beginning of my journey toward becoming a software engineer.